groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/java/com.groupdocs.search.events/eventhub/_index.md

 ```

-Occurs when the progress of indexing or update operation is changed.
+Occurs when the progress of the indexing or update operation changes.

 The example demonstrates how to use the event.